Forza Horizon 6 Best Cars Tier List: Fastest & Most Useful Vehicles

 Drag Racing

-• Nissan GT-R FE (if you own it) — 306 mph ceiling
+• Nissan GT-R FE (if you own it) — one of the highest top-speed ceilings in the game

 • Koenigsegg Jesko — Best available to everyone